Menswear startup InStitchu raises $2.5M from Chinese manufacturer Dayang

 Wakefield founded the company in Australia back in 2012 with Robin McGowan, who also serves as co-CEO.
 InStitchu says that last year, its sales increased by 114 percent, the company tripled its staff and it opened a New York City showroom — its first location in the United States.
 There are plans to expand from its nine current showrooms to 15, with the locations chosen based on customers interest (as measured by activity on the InStitchu website).

-“The Dayang invesmtnet hasn’t really changed our strategy,” Wakefiled said.
+“The Dayang investment hasn’t really changed our strategy,” Wakefiled said.
 “It’s still global expansion — that continued omni-channel approach, but also continued showroom rollout.”Featured Image: InStitchu

 0